 This shop has been compensated by CollectiveBias, Inc. on behalf of its advertiser, EAS Sports Nutrition. #PowerInProtein #easbrand #CollectiveBias

 About 2.5 years ago, I changed my life.
 I went from getting my cardio by just chasing my kids around to actually learning how to work out, something I had never really done before.
 Because my body was so new to structured exercise, the results came on quickly.
 Within months, I was leaner, stronger, and faster than I had ever been before.
 I did a great job maintaining a healthy diet/exercise routine for almost two years until I had surgery last summer.
 After my surgery, it took me a while to rediscover my love of fitness, but in the process, my body suffered.
 Through the fall and winter holidays, I worked out maybe once or twice a week, and I was eating a lot more junk food than I’d like to admit.
 But the new year began and I realized it was time to make some positive changes.
-In February, I began going to the gym five times a week, cut back on many unnecessary calories, and I’m already starting to see results.
+In February, I began going to the gym five times a week, take the best diet pills, cut back on many unnecessary calories, and I’m already starting to see results.

 One of the problems that I had was this idea of “I’m too busy to exercise” or “I’m too busy to prepare well-balanced meals”.
 You should never be too busy to take care of your body.
 Because while you may feel ‘too busy’ now, it will quickly catch up with you – weight gain, lack of energy, fatigue – and you’ll notice that the activities that you used to be able to do fairly easily are now more challenging and utterly exhausting.